FederalJudiciary/FederalJudiciary.github.io/_posts/2018-01-28-AppointmentTempo.md

 title: Apppointment Climbchart
 published: True
 ---
-## A climbchart of presidential judicial appointments from Roosevelt to Present.
+## A climbchart of presidential judicial appointments from Roosevelt to Trump.

 Data collected from Wikipedia site: